toiosoiovoio/PMR446callsign/README.md

 Pleas take into account that
   The "generated_word.db" will be created when you run the script.
-This is where the call sign are being store. the call sign is generated a interval the goes from 1 to 9999.
-Reduce or enlarge it by modifing line 55 and 76
+This is where the call signs are being store.
+  The script add a random number from 1 to 9999 to the word PMR.
+Reduce, enlarge of change the interval by modifing both lines 55 and 76